 Motorway Services Ltd were a union between Fortes and Blue Star which arose during the early consultation phase, with both firms keen to promote their own names.
 Their rent offer was average, with the new company evidently being short of funds.

 The design was clearly aiming to impress wealthy motorists.
 They had ignored the requirement to have two transport cafés and instead proposed two cafés to seat 200 each - the same thing but with a more classy name, as it was actually barely a snack bar.
 The main restaurant was expensive and American-styled, serving food at counters and tables.

 They were proposing to spend £250,000 on the project.

-The boarding design scored well, even if the toilets were hard to find.
-On the footbridge, Fortes proposed a roof and picnic tables so motorists could enjoy the exciting view.
+The building design scored well, even if the toilets were hard to find.
+On the footbridge, Fortes proposed a glass roof and picnic tables so motorists could enjoy the exciting view of speeding traffic.

 With little time left before the motorway opened, the Ministry asked Blue Star to get an emergency petrol station ready as soon as possible.
 They managed to get something described as "reasonably attractive" open on 2 November 1959 with a recovery truck, a small filling station and a temporary toilet block.

 Once that was open, attention turned to the permanent buildings.
 With staff working overtime Fortes could have been ready to get the amenity building open by April 1960, but the Ministry wouldn't have been ready with the car parks in time.

 The site of the services was larger than initially envisaged, causing the Ministry to exceed their £300,000 budget.